Little Black Dress Initiative

 Little Black Dress Initiative (#LBDI) is a week-long awareness and fundraising campaign that harnesses the power of social media and doing something “a little different” in order to educate people about local issues that Leagues work on in their communities.

-In Dayton, our LBDI campaign will raise awareness about the challenges that face parents and children in households experiencing clothing insecurity.
-Members of JLD will join each other in wearing one black dress – the same black dress – for five days in a row to:
+In Dayton, our LBDI campaign will raise awareness about the literacy challenges faced by both adults and children in our community.
+Members of the league will join each other in wearing the same black

-ILLUSTRATE how limited resources affect daily life; and
+2. ILLUSTRATE how limited resources affect daily life, and

-RAISE FUNDS TO continue work with our community partners addressing resource scarcity
+3. RAISE FUNDS to continue to work with our community partners addressing this issue.

 By wearing a button that reads “Ask Me About My Dress,” they invite dialogue among colleagues, friends, and strangers to raise awareness about how clothing insecurity affects the Dayton community.

-Our League will participate in the LBDI February 13 through February 17.
+For one week in February our League will participate in the LBDI.
 Support our LBDI Advocates wearing the dress by donating to the LBDI Campaign here.
 Click “LBDI” in the drop down menu.

 Have questions?
 Contact financialdevelopment@jldayton.org